dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 ### Side-effects

+This is a list of otherwise unrelated observations that the author made when developing this DIP.

+#### New kind of basic type

-A notable side-effect is that `(const int)` is now a basic type.
+With the changes proposed by this DIP, `(const int)` denotes a basic type.
 The author expects this to be somewhat controversial.
-Some programmers will prefer the more consistent new style to the old style, leading to something like the head-const (`const T`) vs tail-const (`T const`) style discussions in C++.
+Some programmers will prefer the more consistent new style to the old style, leading to something like the [east-const vs west-const style](https://hackingcpp.com/cpp/design/east_vs_west_const.html) discussions in C++.

+#### Function pointer and member function declaration discrapancy

-Another side-effect is that there will be a discrepancy between function pointer and delegate type declarations and member function declarations.
+There will be a discrepancy between function pointer and delegate type declarations and member function declarations.
 On a member function declaration, type qualifiers and `ref` commute and qualifiers refer to the implicit `this` parameter, whereas on function pointer and delegate types, any qualifiers before `ref` refer to the whole type and any qualifiers after `ref` refer to the return type of the function pointer or delegate type.

+#### Parameter storage class `extern`

-A third side-effect is that `extern` will not be available as a parameter storage class.
+The keyword `extern` will not be available as a parameter storage class.

+#### Lambdas with unnamed parameters

 Lambdas with unnamed parameters are easier to write:
 ```d